akaalias/getstreamline/README.md

 It’s a *writer* that helps me:

-**Enter** that quiet journaling space.
+…**Enter** that quiet journaling space.

-AND **Link** to my notes easily without getting pulled away.
+…AND **Link** to my notes easily without getting pulled away.

-AND **Let go** of my inner editor by removing most normal editor features.
+…AND **Let go** of my inner editor by removing most normal editor features.

 ### A new work-flow
-Instead of journaling by hand, I now do a quick, relaxed Streamline session right after I log in to my laptop.
+Instead of journaling by hand, I now do a quick, relaxed Streamline session.

+Usually right after I log in to my laptop.

-The built-in search lets me insert links to Obsidian quickly.
+The built-in unobtrusive search lets me insert links to Obsidian quickly.

-The save it as a markdown note to my vault.
+Then I save it as a markdown note to my vault.

 It’s really simple.

 It works.

-And it feels right.
+And it *feels* right.

 —